Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

 By considering that the non-perturbed surface density have an exponential dependence on radius as:

 where $\mu_{0}$ is the central surface density and $R_{exp}$ is the exponential disk scale length.
-We showed a non-perturbed surface density map for the exponential gaseous disk in Figure \ref{non-perturbedSurfaceg} and the exponential stellar disk in Figure \ref{non-perturbedSurfaces}. \\
+We present the non-perturbed surface density map for the exponential gaseous disk in Fig. \ref{non-perturbedSurfaceg} and the exponential stellar disk in Fig. \ref{non-perturbedSurfaces}. \\

 A lopsided gravitational halo potential can perturb an axisymmetric galactic disk as the disk surface density responds to the total asymmetry \citep{Jog2000}.
 Since the circular velocity varies along the perturbed orbit, the related surface density also varies as a function of the azimuthal angle $\phi$.
 This changes for particles (gas and stars) on these orbits are governed by the equation of continuity: